 Friedersdorf's guest introduces himself as "a politically moderate Christian" and "a biologically gay man."
 Even if it were reasonably certain that homosexuality is a biologically-determined condition, which it is not, there is no way at present to distinguish "a biologically gay man" from a non-biologically gay man.
 Invoking biology here is a declaration of allegiance and faith, not a statement of fact.
 When former Olympian Greg Louganis was brought to Indiana University to speak some years ago, he got a standing ovation when he declared: "One thing I do know -- it's not a choice!"
 I'm still puzzling over why he got such a reaction from his predominantly gay audience.
 Did he or they think it took any courage to make that assertion -- that he is a poor pitiful victim of his biology?
 Maybe, but more likely it was just that he had uttered a shibboleth that marked him One of Us and not One of Them, though I still don't see why gay people throw such hissyfits over the issue.
 And I stress it here because Conflicted returns to the issue later in his cri de coeur.

 Conflicted tells us that he grew up in the Midwest, presumably in the 90s, but now lives somewhere on the West Coast.
 He has told numerous carefully-selected co-religionists of his "story," and says he has received uniformly "deep compassion and support from them." "(I eagerly await the day when homosexual Christians will not be afraid to fully share their lives with others)", but he's not too eager.
 That day will come only when more gay Christians stop hiding.
 Which isn't to say that I blame him for his fear, or for his choice not to tell more people.
 Everyone has to decide for him or herself how much to expose to those around him, and it's not for me to say that his fears are unreasonable or that he must fight them.
-But it's also an historical reality that it only became safer to gay people to come out as more and more of us did so, before Conflicted was born.
+But it's also an historical reality that it only became safer for gay people to come out as more and more of us did so, before Conflicted was born.
 That includes people who came out in their churches, and challenged other believers to deal with them.
 If Conflicted chooses not to take up his cross and come, follow his Lord, that is his business, but he seems to be trying to ignore those in the churches who've made different choices.

 On marriage Conflicted declares: